Restore-A-Deck Wood Stain for Exotic Hardwoods Review 4.9/5 (2)

 Restore-A-Deck Wood Stain On IPE.
 Stained 1 Hour After Prep.

-– As expected there was very little darkening for the Restore-A-Deck Stain or color shifting.
+As expected, there was minimal darkening for the Restore-A-Deck Stain or color shifting.

-– The Restore-A-Deck should be an easy clean and reapplication as needed as there was no peeling or wearing.
-Prep with the Restore A Deck Wood Cleaner first.
+The Restore-A-Deck should be easy to clean and reapply as needed as there was no peeling or wearing.
+Prep with the Restore-A-Deck Wood Cleaner first.

 Overall Score Restore-A-Deck Stain on IPE Wood at 1 Year Period: 8.63